 We conduct a series of additional analyses that support our main findings.
-For example, we explore heterogeneity by age, showing that the age groups that took-up PrEP the most, were also the age groups for which we find the largest treatment effects.
-In addition, we show that increased testing among PrEP users is unlikely to account for the increase in STI diagnoses.
+We explore heterogeneity by age, showing that the age groups that took-up PrEP the most, were also the age groups for which we find the largest treatment effects.
+Furthermore, we show suggestive evidence that STI testing did not significantly increase after the introduction of PrEP, so is unlikely to account for the increase in STI diagnoses.

 Our findings do not imply that PrEP use should be curtailed.
-We conduct a cost-benefit analysis that suggests that the direct costs associated with the additional STIs were likely to have been offset by the savings from the reduction in HIV infections.
-Nonetheless, action could be taken to mitigate the unintended consequences of PrEP that are likely to grow as the number of PrEP users increases rapidly, generating social costs that are harder to quantify stemming from the growing STI epidemic.
-One such action is ensuring high HIV risk individuals use PrEP.
-We provide suggestive evidence that a large share of PrEP users were low HIV risk before going on PrEP; thus, they were unlikely to have contracted HIV even in the absence of PrEP.
+It is likely that the costs associated with the additional STIs due to PrEP are offset by the savings from the reduction in HIV infections.
+Nonetheless, efforts could be taken to mitigate the unintended consequences of PrEP that are likely to grow as the number of PrEP users increases rapidly.
+Although PrEP users might rationally alter their sexual behavior in response to altered incentives, they are likely not internalizing the associated social costs, such as the increased risk to others and antibiotic resistance.
+Public health practitioners should put efforts into minimizing these private and social costs that are likely to grow.
+Beside efforts in stemming STI proliferation such as increased STI testing or increasing awareness of the costs associated with STIs, efforts should be made to ensure that high HIV risk individuals, rather than low HIV risk individuals, take-up PrEP.
+We provide suggestive evidence that a large share of PrEP users were low HIV risk before going on PrEP; thus, were unlikely to have contracted HIV even in the absence of PrEP.
 For these, PrEP did not reduce HIV risk, but did encourage risky sex practices.
 While on the other hand, some individuals of high HIV risk, for whom PrEP would have reduced HIV risk without generating increases in risky sex practices are not using PrEP.
+Consequently, higher PrEP take-up could result in increases in STIs without reduction in HIV diagnoses.

 This is the first paper to estimate the causal effect of PrEP on STIs using state-level STI diagnoses data that encompasses all PrEP users.
-It contributes to two strands of literature.
-First, we contribute to the medical literature that has previously examined the effect of PrEP on STIs.
-However, their analyses cannot be interpreted as causal.
-Specifically these studies suffer from one or more of the following limitations that inhibits the external and internal validity of their findings: lack of a control group, use of self-reported STI responses, analysis of self-selected high-risk PrEP users in one specific location and no account for potential spillover effects from PrEP to non-PrEP users (Traeger et al. (2018) and Freeborn and Portillo (2018) list papers on the topic).
-More broadly, this paper adds to the literature on the recent rise of STIs, providing evidence that PrEP could be one of the most important culprits (Carmona-Gutierrez, Kainz and Madeo, 2016; Bowen et al., 2019; Clement and Hicks, 2016; Tanne, 2018).
+We provide evidence that PrEP may be a key contributor to the the recent rise in STIs, which has reached epidemic levels, thus, informing a critical open question in public health (Carmona-Gutierrez, Kainz and Madeo, 2016; Bowen et al., 2019; Clement and Hicks, 2016; Tanne, 2018).
+Specifically, it contributes to two strands of literature.
+First, we contribute to the public health literature that has previously examined the effect of PrEP on STIs in small samples.
+However, these studies suffer from one or more of the following limitations that inhibits the external and internal validity of their findings: lack of a control group, use of self-reported STI responses, analysis of self-selected high-risk PrEP users in one specific location and no account for potential spillover effects from PrEP to non-PrEP users.
+Consequently, the results of these studies have been mixed (Traeger et al. (2018) and Freeborn and Portillo (2018) list papers on the topic).